finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New - v1.66
 - Bug-Fix: Set Import and Multiplayer Menu freeze
 - Bug-Fix: Deep Links
-- Bug-Fix: Cards are duplicated when multiple players draw from the same stack at the same time
+- Bug-Fix: Cards duplicated when multiple players draw from the same stack at the same time

+## Active Sprint
 - Accessibility: Re-record tutorial video, with emphasis on a) custom game creation and b) uploading to the internet

-## Active Sprint
 - Game-Play: Add Tokens, with settings for label, size, shape, and color.
 Also colorize dice.
 - Game-Play: Unify controls for Playable Objects (Cards, Stacks, Dice, and Tokens), and show a red zone up-top where they can be dropped to delete
 - Game-Play: Use 2-fingers to move and rotate Stacks